rustadot/recurrency/README.md

 2. Follow [official instructions to install Rust](https://www.rust-lang.org/tools/install), but select `3. customize the installation`, then reply **n** to `Modify PATH variable?
 (Y/n)`
 3. Follow steps 6-10 at [Substrate: Linux development](https://docs.substrate.io/main-docs/install/linux/)
-4. Proceed with checking out and building Frequency as above.
+4. Proceed with checking out and building Recurrency as above.

 # Run

 There are 2 options to run the chain locally:

-_Note, Running Frequency via following options does not require binary to be built or chain specs to be generated separately, and is programmed within the scripts for simplicity._
+_Note, Running Recurrency via following options does not require binary to be built or chain specs to be generated separately, and is programmed within the scripts for simplicity._

 1. Collator Node without a relay chain (in manual/instant/interval sealing mode)
 2. Collator Node with a local relay chain